GitHub

 Internal flows that depend on these IPs: pdp24 → eligibility.thb.nu / eligibility.thb.sh (confirmed).
 Our own Cloudflare Access vpn_bypass group includes all PD partner VM IPs (pdp7, pdp10, pdp24, and any other active partner) via local.pd_addresses (dynamic data lookup), so any of them calling our HB-side services rides this allowlist.
 After migration the dynamic lookup shrinks to nothing and is replaced by static swarm NAT IP entries — covered by §3.3 row B. No partner action needed for these internal flows.

-Decision (post-migration): notify each partner contact of the swarm NAT IPs across both environments (4 non-prod + 4 prod, per §2) and have them update their allowlist in a single change.
+Decision (post-migration): notify each partner contact of the swarm NAT IPs across both environments (16 IPs total: 8 non-prod + 8 prod per §2, including us-west1 reserves) and have them update their allowlist in a single change.
 Bundling envs minimizes partner change-control churn — most partners have one allowlist that covers any of our outbound, regardless of which env it originated from.
 After prod cutover (the last env to migrate), the per-partner production GCE addresses can be released (delete the google_compute_address.external resources in pdpN/main.tf).

 Why not preserve the existing per-partner IPs?